brandonabajelo-zoom/zoom-partner-demo-api/README.md

 # Zoom-Partner-Demo-Api

-This repo contains an [Express.js](https://expressjs.com/) API which provides examples of how to communicate with various [Zoom API's](https://marketplace.zoom.us/docs/api-reference/zoom-api).
+[Express.js](https://expressjs.com/) API which provides examples of how to communicate with various [Zoom API's](https://marketplace.zoom.us/docs/api-reference/zoom-api).
 This api is intended to be used in conjunction with the [Zoom-Partner-Demo-UI](https://github.com/brandonabajelo-zoom/zoom-partner-demo-ui).

 ## Installation